All Episodes

 But they have and they've stated so publicly.

-So if they're vaccinated, I would assume why the fear of maybe people that chose not to get the vaccination and why not allow everybody to go?
+So if they're vaccinated, I would assume why the fear of maybe people that chose not to get the vaccination?

-So it is all political theater.
+Some, it is all political theater.

-There's no science to it, as you know, just as there was no threat to security.
+There's no science to it, as you know, just as there was no threat to security, yet we had the fence and the Commissertina wife around this capital for months.

 We've all been vaccinated.

-Many of us like me have had COVID.
+Many of us, like me, have had COVID.

-We're wearing masks and we're socially distanced, and there is it's foolish to have these rules in place, and I really think it undermines you know the whole point of look, do your job, get vaccinated, start to have a normal life again, and yet here Congress is just acts.
+And I really think it undermines the whole point of, look, do your job, get vaccinated, start to have a normal life again.

 This is just political science.

-Well, now you can be outside without your mask, but you can't be inside with your mask, even if you're vaccinated.
+Well, now you can be outside without your mask, but you can't be inside with your mask even if you're vaccinated.

-I mean, uh I took certain things out of this, and I'm not sure what these mutations and variants, how they might down the road alter the equation or my thinking on it.
+I mean, I took certain things out of this, and I'm not sure what these mutations and variants, how they might down the road alter the equation or my thinking on it.

-And I'll tell you this the one thing that remained constant, although we're seeing signs that it might be changing, is that the most vulnerable to the coronavirus were older people and those with comorbidities or pre-existing conditions or compromised immune systems.
+And I'll tell you this, the one thing that remained constant, although we're seeing signs that it might be changing, is that the most vulnerable to the coronavirus were older people and those with comorbidities or preexisting conditions or compromised immune systems.

-Then every other decision, as far as I'm concerned, is up, you know, people have whatever appetite they have for risk, it's going to be up to them.
+You know, people have whatever appetite they have for risk, it's going to be up to them.

 I believe in freedom.